-You can use Command-Z (OS X) or Ctrl-Z (Windows) to undo rotations, as well as other model operations.
+Use Command-Z (OS X) or Ctrl-Z (Windows) to undo rotations, as well as other model operations.

 Vary Print Locations

 Extend the life of your resin tank by placing your models in different locations on the build platform each time you print.
 This prolongs the life of the tank and improves print quality by distributing the amount of laser exposure throughout.
+Use the manipulator’s translate feature or the Layout toolbar to adjust a model’s position.

 “Select Base…” is an orientation tool that allows you to select a face on your model to point down at the build platform.
 Click “Select Base…” and then click on a specific point on your part.
 PreForm will then rotate your part into position.